 When surgery is required, we try to employ minimally invasive techniques that aid healing and speed recovery.
 Among the leading-edge procedures we perform and are continually refining:

 Our Benign Gynecology Program is a single-practice model, which promotes continuity of care with your own physician in both obstetrics and gynecology, providing 24 hour a day coverage.
 We have a uniform treatment approach that ensures adherence to the highest standards of clinical care and incorporates state of the art medical and surgical treatment options.

-Leading the Division of Benign Gynecology and Obstetrics at Mass General is Dr. Carey York-Best, Division Chief and Associate Division Directors, Drs.
-Lori Berkowitz and Alessandra Peccei.
-Our division serves patients on both the main MGH campus in Boston as well as at Mass General West in Waltham .
-Dr Jennifer Kickham is the Medical Director of Yawkey 4 Gynecology and Dr Lisa Baute is the Medical Director of Yawkey 4 Obstetrics, both on the main campus.
-Dr Rebecca Kolp serves as Medical Director of Obstetrics and Gynecology at MG West.
-Dr Alessandra Peccei heads our OB/Gyn practices at the MGH Healthcare Centers in Chelsea, Revere and Charlestown.
+Leading the Division of Benign Gynecology and Obstetrics at Mass General is Carey York-Best, MD, division chief and associate division directors, Lori Berkowitz, MD, and Alessandra Peccei, MD.
+Our division serves patients on both the main Mass General campus in Boston as well as at Mass General West in Waltham.
+Jennifer Kickham, MD, is the medical director of Yawkey 4 Gynecology and Lisa Baute, MD, is the medical director of Yawkey 4 Obstetrics, both on the main campus.
+Rebecca Kolp, MD, serves as Medical Director of Obstetrics and Gynecology at MG West.
+Dr. Peccei also heads our obstetrics and gynecologic practices at the MGH Healthcare Centers in Chelsea, Revere and Charlestown.

 Our physician staff includes 25 obstetricians/gynecologists whose collective expertise spans a variety of niches across benign gynecology and obstetrics, including family planning, adolescent gynecology, vulvar care and minimally invasive gynecologic surgery for fibroids and endometriosis as well as lactation medicine and obstetrical laceration care.